jamesnsummers/responsive-web-design/README.md

 - **195 million** tablet devices were sold in 2013.
 - The number of active mobile devices and human beings crossed over somewhere around the [7.19 billion mark](http://www.independent.co.uk/life-style/gadgets-and-tech/news/there-are-officially-more-mobile-devices-than-people-in-the-world-9780518.html).
-- New devices like iWatches are changing the game too
+- New devices like smart watches are changing the game too
 - "Having a mobile friendly website is no longer just important, it’s critical.", [Forbes Ecommerce Marketing Checklist for 2013](http://www.forbes.com/sites/brentgleeson/2013/03/14/ecommerce-marketing-checklist-for-2013/)

 ## How to do Responsive Design wrong - Demo (10 mins)

-If you're not planning before you begin to create a responsive design, you'r doing it wrong.
+If you're not planning before you begin to create a responsive design, you're doing it wrong.
 Changing a web platform to a mobile platform is much more difficult than going from mobile to web.

 #### Examples of non-responsive sites:

 It is becoming harder and harder to find non-responsive websites.
+We can use the [Internet Wayback Machine](http://web.archive.org/) to time travel to when the internet was an uglier, non-responsive place.

-> Note: Find examples of non-responsive sites to show to students.
+> Note: Find examples of non-responsive sites.

 #### Examples of responsive sites: